roberttaylor426/exercises/unix-tools/exercises.md

 1. Goto to the 10th line in a file (using both Ex commands and Normal mode).
 2. Change `pick` to `squash` in 10 lines of a rebase descriptor using the substitue Ex command and the appropriate range.
+3. Jump to a character on a line.
+Jump to the next matching char.
+(Hint: page 7).
+4. Add to a number on a line.
+(Hint: page 20).

 # xargs